what we do

 Crime Beat - Public e-Newsletter

 This monthly public newsletter is sent with mysterious author events and, of course, notification of our latest editions of CCC.
 This publication has been a tremendous success with thousands of subscribers and it continues to attract numerous subscription requests from the general public.

 Author Events Notification

 A roster of our members’ literary activities is created monthly so that fans can know the “who”, “what”, “when” and “where” they will appear in public.
 This listing is published on our website and distributed via Crime Beat.

 Participation in other Regional and National Events

-CWC provides promotion opportunities for authors across the country through national events such as
+CWC provides promotion opportunities for authors across the country through national and regional events such as